Flash 35 by Andy Warhol, stock image

 Edition: Edition of 200, 26 numbered in Roman numerals; 10 lettered A-J have three additional screenprints, each of which is a composite of images from II.33 and II.38.
 (See II.43A-43C.)
 Each print, housed in a folder with a page of Teletype text, is signed in ball-point pen on verso; the colophon is signed and numbered in ball-point pen.

 Photo credit: Undated headshot of John F. Kennedy, 35th President of the United States.
-Washington, DC, USA.
-Photo by White House via CNP.
+White House, Washington, DC, USA.
+Photo via CNP.

 Share this page: